scotth82/learnReact/README.md

   ```

 ### :point_right: Node.js
-- :question: what is Node.js? what does it do? some client side react exeuction thing?
+- :question: what is Node.js? what does it do? some client side react execution thing?
 - https://nodejs.org/en
 - version: 20.7.0
 - install: